apotheon/wq/README.md

 ## Status

-This project is on indefinite hold (already) due to the practical use-case in my life going distinctly sideways, due to the apparently inherent tendency of humans to destroy the systematic, elegant, and beautiful in use patterns of you on't give them tools that encourage better behavior quickly enough.
+This project is on indefinite hold due to changes in priorities and conditions for dogfooding during development.
+Upon looking at this project again, I realize I would need to rediscover the use case insights on which I originally built the ideas for what to build.
+Perhaps I will try again some day.